 - Unexpected vet bills, will not be due to injury or poisoning or worse being shot by a farmer.

-- No unexpected puppies, if your dog has not been spade or neutered.
+- No unexpected puppies, if your dog has not been spayed or neutered.

-- You don’t end up having to pay for others vet bills for another injured animal.
+- You don’t end up having to pay for other vet bills for another injured animal.